-Nada taught English, EFL, ESL, ESP, and English Communication for 15 years both in school settings (College Notre-Dame, Jamhour & the American Community School at Beirut) and in college settings (Saint Joseph University (USJ) and The George Washington University (GWU)).
+Nada taught English, EFL, ESL, ESP, and English Communication for 15 years both in school settings (College Notre-Dame, Jamhour (CNDJ) & the American Community School at Beirut (ACS)) and in college settings (Saint Joseph University (USJ) and The George Washington University (GWU)).
 She co-created and co-teaches at the GWU Graduate School of Education an online Methods Course for Teachers of Arabic as a Foreign Language when it is offered.

 Nada gave, in schools and universities and at different national and international conferences, several workshops related to integrating technology in the classroom, emotional intelligence, team building, webpage design, peer mentoring, motivation, and learning strategies.
-She produced an award-winning 250-page Centennial Yearbook and, in 2017, St. Leo the Great's 8th Grade Graduation Class's Class Song and 96-minute Graduation Video (from pre-k to 8th grade).
+She produced, in 2006, ACS's award-winning 250-page Centennial Yearbook and, in 2017, St. Leo the Great's 8th Grade Graduation Class's Class Song and 96-minute Graduation Video (from pre-k to 8th grade).

-Nada Salem Abisamra is also the Founder and President of the American Foundation for Educational Excellence which was set up in October 2015.
+Nada Salem Abisamra is also the Founder, President, and CEO of the American Foundation for Educational Excellence which was set up in October 2015.
 It is an organization whose mission is to improve higher education globally, especially in the Middle-East, and mainly in Lebanon.

-Nada holds a bachelor’s degree in languages (Arabic, French, English), a teaching diploma, and two master's degrees, one in Translation (Attestation de Maîtrise, from Saint Joseph University, USJ) and another in Teaching English as a Foreign Language (from the American University of Beirut, AUB).
-She is now working at The George Washington University, GWU, towards an Education Doctorate in Curriculum & Instruction and Educational Technology Leadership (http://nadasisland.com/doc/ ).
+Nada holds a bachelor’s degree in languages (Arabic, French, English), a teaching diploma, and two master's degrees, one in Translation (Attestation de Maîtrise, from Saint Joseph University, USJ- ETIB) and another in Teaching English as a Foreign Language (from the American University of Beirut, AUB).
+She is now working at The George Washington University, GWU, towards an Education Doctorate in Curriculum & Instruction and Educational Technology Leadership